HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="unminified_js_bytes.sql"
 ) }}

-On this graph, we notice that most websites already do a great job at minifying JS and that benefits from minifying are not so big.
+On this graph, we notice that most websites already do a great job at minifying JavaScript and that benefits from minifying are not so big.
 However, why not do it since it’s easy to implement and always beneficial?

 ##### Including as few as possible directly in HTML

 Inlining code is bad practice, even more for sustainability.
 Making your HTML heavier to load and process is not something you want.
-Inlining JS might also make it sometimes more difficult to optimize (and maintain).
+Inlining JavaScript might also make it sometimes more difficult to optimize (and maintain).

 {{ figure_markup(
   image="script-usage.png",
   caption="Script usage",
-  description="A bar chart showing that on desktop 34.5% of javascript is inline and the other 65.5% is external.
-On mobile, 34.8% of Javascript is inline and 65.2% comes from external files.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1900077125&format=interactive", sheets_gid="2126160877", sql_file="script_count.sql "
+  description="A bar chart showing that on desktop 34% of javascript is inline and the other 66% is external.
+On mobile, 35% of Javascript is inline and 65% comes from external files.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1900077125&format=interactive", sheets_gid="2126160877", sql_file="script_count.sql "
 ) }}

-Almost one third of websites inline JS.
+Almost one third of websites inline JavaScript.
 This is also something you see a lot with CMS.

 #### CSS